react-native-elements/react-native-elements/.github/ISSUE_TEMPLATE.md

 ### Description

 Explain what you did, what you expected to happen, and what actually happens.
+Please include the version of react-native-elements that you are using.

 ### Reproduction Steps and Sample Code